troykerim/c_projects/README.md

 These C programs are built using CMake.

 The task is to do at least 50 programming projects that are under 100 lines.
+Avoid boilerplate code.
-Avoid boilerplate Tiny problems can lead into full scale projects once you piece them together.
+Tiny problems can lead into full scale projects once you piece them together.